Comply with CIS or DISA STIG on Ubuntu 20.04 with Ubuntu Security Guide

 Security Technical Implementation Guides like the CIS benchmark or DISA-STIG have hundreds of configuration recommendations, so hardening and auditing a Linux system manually can be very tedious.
 Ubuntu Security Guide (USG) is a new tool available with Ubuntu 20.04 LTS that greatly improves the usability of hardening and auditing, and allows for environment-specific customizations.
 The following sections provide more information on hardening and auditing with usg.

-Understanding the UA client
+Understanding the Pro client

 What you’ll learn: